Top Pro & Con Arguments

 The availability and value of gold fluctuates and does not provide the price stability necessary for a healthy economy.

-Under a gold standard the supply of money would be dependent on how much gold is produced.
-Inflation would occur when large gold discoveries were made and deflation would occur during periods of gold scarcity.
-[60] For example, in 1848, when large gold finds were made in California, the United States suffered a monetary shock as large quantities of gold created inflation.
-This rise in US prices caused a trade deficit as US exports became over priced in the international marketplace.
+For example, in 1848, when large gold finds were made in California, the United States suffered a monetary shock as large quantities of gold created inflation.
+This rise in U.S. prices caused a trade deficit as American exports became over priced in the international marketplace.
 [9]

 Between 1879 and 1933, when the United States was on a full gold standard, the inflation adjusted market price of gold fluctuated from the $700 range (1890s) to the $200 range (1920s).
-From 1934-1970, when the US was on a partial gold standard, the inflation adjusted price of gold went from $563 to $201.
-[36] Fluctuations like these are damaging to a gold standard economy, because the value of a dollar is attached to the value of gold.
+From 1934-1970, when the U.S. was on a partial gold standard, the inflation adjusted price of gold went from $563 to $201.
+Fluctuations like these are damaging to a gold standard economy, because the value of a dollar is attached to the value of gold.
 For example, a 10% increase or decrease in the value of gold would eventually result in a 10% rise or fall in the overall price level of goods across the country.
-[38]
+[36] [38]

 The total world gold supply increases about 1.5% to 2% per year.
 To maintain a healthy rate of global economic growth, the nominal rate of growth in world trade should be around 6% to 6.5%.
 [61] [62] If an international gold standard were to be re-introduced this growth rate could not be maintained.
 [62]